Directions & Procedures

 6. Too small pets are more likely to have serious problems early in life.
 Many people think male pets raise their leg and urinate in the house, so they only want females.
 90% of males neutered at 6 months of age, before learning to raise their leg and mark their territory, always squat to urinate like a female.
 Females are less confident and more likely to have bladder control problems when nervous or excited than the males, so it’s not always true that females train easier.
 I would estimate that 30% who buy female Chihuahuas or Yorkies never get them house trained for this reason.
 Some pets are more likely to choose a human of the opposite sex as their favorite person.
 I get more complaints from women who choose female Chihuahuas than any other pet.
 “She loves my husband, my dad, or my boyfriend.
 She doesn’t like me”.
-This is not really an issue with Rat Terriers, since they almost always do a good job of loving everyone in the family.
+This is not really an issue with most mixes, since they almost always do a good job of loving everyone in the family.
 I hope these thoughts will help you in deciding what pet you will like better later.
 Please feel free to ask questions if needed.
 Please don’t pet the puppies if you have a cold or flu.
 We’ll be glad to get a puppy out of the cage for you to play with.
 We also have an outdoor petting area where you can play with the puppies.

 Please limit email questions to telephone contact requests.
 Simply send your phone number and a convenient time to be contacted and I will call you as quickly as possible.
 You should always call me if you want to communicate with me quickly.
 I answer the phone at your convenience; email at my convenience.